-The Special Effects Coordinator is responsible for safe transportation, storage, and use of all pyrotechnics, and is responsible to effectively coordinate with Stunt Coordinator and, at Pre-Stunt/FX meetings, communicate FX action to ensure understanding and safety of all involved crew.
-This meeting should be documented in the daily Production Report.
+The Special Effects Coordinator is responsible for the safe performance and supervision of all special effects.
+In addition, the Special Effects Coordinator is also responsible for the transportation, storage, and use of all pyrotechnics, and is responsible to effectively coordinate with the Stunt Coordinator and, at pre-stunt/special effects meetings, communicate special effects action to ensure understanding and safety of all cast and crew.
+This meeting should be documented in the Daily Production Report.

-- 1. Visit canadianproduction.com to familiarize yourself with the safety information available, (AMPTP and Actsafe Safety Bulletins, Tool Box Talks, etc.) and to read the Production Safety Manual. - 2.
+- 1. Visit safetyontheset.com to familiarize yourself with the safety information available, (Actsafe Safety Bulletins, Safety Talks/Tool Box Talks, etc.) and to read the Production Safety Manual. - 2.
 Hire only employees who have the proper safety training for, and who understand how to safely perform, any task they are asked to do.
 If you need help determining training requirements or arranging training call the Production Safety Representative.